top of page

 • The funds can be withdrawn at any point during the ten-year period, such as annually.

-• The penalty is steep for failing to meet this requirement: The IRS issues a 50% penalty on the remaining amount that should have been withdrawn.
+• The penalty is steep for failing to meet this requirement: The IRS issues a 50% penalty on the remaining amount that should have been withdrawn if you miss this deadline.

 What's the Rule for Inherited Roth IRA Accounts?